Skip to main content

 1. Create a router

 Go to Auto-Router in the dashboard and click Create New.
-A default configuration is created with sensible routing rules that you can customize.
+Pick a default model -- this is where requests go when no rule matches.

 3. Add capability-based rules

-You can also create rules that trigger based on what the request contains, independent of keywords.
-For example:
+You can also create rules that trigger on what the request contains, independent of content.
+Set required_capabilities on a rule and leave the examples empty:

 • Route all image requests to a vision-capable model